bcbio/bcbio-nextgen/README.md

 The main scripts that handle automation of the analysis and storage
 are:

-* `scripts/illumina_finished_msg.py` -- Sits on a machine where sequencing
+* `scripts/illumina_finished_msg.py` -- Sits on the sequencer
-  runs are dumped.
-Should be run via a cron job every hour to check for new output runs.
+  output machine; run via a cron job every hour to check for new output runs.

-* `scripts/nextgen_analysis_server.py` -- The main server script which
+* `scripts/nextgen_analysis_server.py` -- Main server script;
-  is used for several tasks based on a queue name passed on the command line:
+  runs specific servers for top level analysis management, storage, or distributed processing of individual analysis steps:

- * Called with `-q toplevel` -- Coordinate analysis of samples.
-This can be called from `illumina_finished_msg.py` or a Galaxy front end runs the full automated analysis, optionally uploading results to Galaxy.
+ * Called with `-q toplevel` -- Coordinate sample processing, running the full automated analysis and optionally uploading results to Galaxy. `illumina_finished_msg.py` and a Galaxy graphical front end both send messages on this queue for starting processing.

  * Called with no queue arguments -- Run individual steps in the analysis pipeline.
-Multiple servers can be started on distributed machines connected with a shared filesystem to allow scaling on a cluster or Amazon.
+Start multiple servers on distributed machines connected with a shared filesystem to allow scaling on a cluster or Amazon EC2.

  * Called with `-q storage` -- Manage long term storage of larger files, like qseq and images.

-System specific information is specified in configuration files:
+Specify system specific information in configuration files:

 * `config/transfer_info.yaml` -- Configuration on the sequencing
   machine, specifying where to check for new sequencing data.
 * `config/post_process.yaml` -- Configuration for analysis and
   storage.
-This contains links to Galaxy, program commandlines and customization for processing algorithms.
+This contains links to Galaxy, program locations and customization for processing algorithms.
-* `config/universe_wsgi.ini` -- Configuration variables that should be
+* `config/universe_wsgi.ini` -- Variables used from your Galaxy
-  included on your Galaxy server.
-RabbitMQ details are specified here for communication between the sequencing and analysis machines.
+  server configuration, including RabbitMQ details for communication between the sequencing and analysis machines.

 Scripts involved in the processing: